vivesweb/graph-php/README.md

  - **ROTATE TICKS X LABELS:**

 You can rotate text on X Axis labels.
-In this case we use 45º. if you want original hortzontal, set rotation to 0.
+In this case we use 45º. if you want original horizontal, set rotation to 0.

 *$graph->xticks( ['rotation' => 45] );*